stratokumulus/proxmox-k3s-setup/Readme.md

 I'm cloning an existing template (Ubuntu 20.04), where I have a user (ansiblebot) with proper sudo privileges.
 This is the user that Ansible will use for the ```become``` commands.
 I haven't done it yet, but I'm planning on removing the sudo privileges for the ansiblebot user as a post install task.

+Also installed docker on the box, along with additional tools I use from time to time.
+I could use two templates, one for the general purpose servers, and one for the cluste.
+Oh well, that'll do for now.

 I'm cloning this box 8 times, which takes about 1m30s on my R630 (linked clones, not full ones).
 The name of the template is defined in the terraform variables file.

 Each VM is configured with a private Mac address (1st byte : 1st biff off, 2nd bit on).
 These Mac addresses are reserved on my DHCP server to provide the IP addresses you'll see in the file ```ìnventory/hosts.ini```.

+BTW, I've tried to make the mysql and nginx as LXC containers, but the Telmate terraform provider offers less features (due to the Proxmox API ? dunno... ), so I've decided to make them low power hosts.

 ## Commands
 The commands are fairly simple :